TZstatsADS/Fall2021-Project1-ncherukupalli/figs/README.md

-# ADS Project 1:  R Notebook on the history of philosophy

 ### Figs folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+The figs directory contains the figures generated in our analysis.
+Any of the figures can be generated using the '../doc/nc-philosophy-data-story.ipynb' file.